Mealman1551/ArchivedDataCodec/README.md

 - progress.bar
 - colorama

 ***Users***
 #### Windows
 - Windows 8 or higher
 #### Linux
-- A Modern Linux distro that has at least glibc 2.34
+- A Modern Linux distro that has at least glibc 2.31 (2.31 was introduced on 21-08-2025)

 ## Installation